tschutter/recipes/r/beef_beer_barley_stew.md

 - 2 tablespoons prepared horseradish

 Heat oil in a stockpot over medium-high heat.
-Sprinkle beef with 1/2 teaspoon slat and pepper.
+Sprinkle beef with 1/2 teaspoon salt and pepper.
 Add beef to pan.
 Saute 10 minutes or until browned.
 Remove from pan.

 Add onion, bay leaves, and thyme to pan.
 Cover, reduce heat, and cook